i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

 If you’re looking to give a huge boost to the AAC programming where you work, try focusing on each of these steps for a month at a time!
 In 5 months, your entire team will be so much more knowledgeable about AAC strategies and effective implementation!

 If you’re an AAC rockstar already, these steps might seem incredibly basic to you.
-But, I’ve found that approaching AAC implementation in this order and keeping the focus on simple, effective strategies has worked well for me and my caseload.
+But, I’ve found that approaching AAC training and implementation in this order and keeping the focus on simple, effective strategies has worked well for me and my caseload.
+And although this is something I live and breathe, I find that the AAC handouts for parents and teachers really help guide them through the process as well.

 Again, if you’re interested in checking out my HUGE AAC Implementation Toolkit packet, click here.
 It includes tons of handouts, a staff training PowerPoint, data collection sheets, posters, visuals, and so much more!
-And if you’re on the fence, definitely read the feedback!
+It’s not just for sharing with parents – you’ll appreciate my resources on AAC goal writing and data collection as well as handy core word activity suggestions for the entire team!

 Hope that helps give you some ideas!
 Thanks for reading!